-Over $4.1 million dollars has been put right back into the community of Western New York thanks to the Decorators’ Show House.
-Dozens of non-profits have reaped the rewards of funds raised during this biannual event.
+Over $4.2 million dollars has been put right back into the community of Western New York thanks to the Decorators’ Show House fundraisers.
+Dozens of non-profits have reaped the rewards of funds raised during this biennial event.

-Neighborhood Legal Services was the other finalist for the Show House proceeds vote and presented a Medical Legal Mobile Unit to the Junior League membership.
+Buffalo and Erie County Botanical Gardens was the other finalist for the Show House proceeds vote and presented educational classrooms to the Junior League membership.

 Since 1981, the Decorators’ Show House has raised more than $4.2 million for Western New York nonprofit organizations.
 In addition to the grants distributed from Show House proceeds, the Junior League of Buffalo also provides thousands of dollars in community assistance grants and scholarships annually.